-Pozez JCC membership is required for enrollment and must begin at least 30 days prior to your child's first day in the program.
+Pozez JCC membership is required for enrollment.
 Learn more about membership.

 8am-5pm | Monday-Friday